acmdas/das_fieldstones/morefieldstones2018.md

 ## Morally Homeless
 Thu, 22 Feb 2018

 "As we should be genuinely sorry for tramps and paupers who are materially homeless, so we should be sorry for those who are morally homeless, and who suffer a philosophical starvation as deadly as physical starvation."&mdash;G.K.
-Chesterton: <em>Illustrated London News, Nov.
-24, 1934.</em>
+Chesterton: *Illustrated London News, Nov.
+24, 1934.*

 With a hat tip to the [GKCDaily](https://gkcdaily.blogspot.com/2018/02/for-those-who-are-morally-homeless.html) blog...

 ## Scorn Not
 Thu, 22 Feb 2018

 &ldquo;O MAN, scorn not that which is admirable in you!
 You are a poor thing in your own eyes, but I would teach you that in reality you are a great thing! . . .
 Realize what you are!
 Consider your royal dignity!
 The heavens have not been made in God&rsquo;s image as you have, nor the moon, nor the sun, nor anything to be seen in creation. . . .
 Behold, of all that exists there is nothing that can contain your greatness.&rdquo;&mdash;St. Gregory of Nyssa (c.
 335&mdash;c.
-395): <em>In Cantica, Homily 2.</em>
+395): *In Cantica, Homily 2.*

 ## Projection/Empathy
 Thu, 22 Feb 2018